-where constraint (5) indicates that the total number of tasks to be assigned to datacenter j does not exceed its capacity $a_i$ , which is the total number of available computing slots.
-Constraint (6) implies that each task should be assigned to a
+where constraint (4) represents the completion time of each job k as aforementioned.
+Constraint (5) indicates that the total number of tasks to be assigned to datacenter j does not exceed its capacity a_j , which is the total number of available computing slots.
+Constraint (6) implies that each task should be assigned to a single datacenter.